surveyjs/survey-analytics/docs/api-reference/visualizerbase.md

 Gets or sets the current locale.

-If you want to inherit the locale from a visualized survey, assign a [`SurveyModel`](https://surveyjs.io/form-library/documentation/api-reference/survey-data-model) instance to the [`survey`](https://surveyjs.io/dashboard/documentation/api-reference/ivisualizationpaneloptions#survey) property of the `IVisualizationPanelOptions` object in the [`VisualizationPanel`](https://surveyjs.io/dashboard/documentation/api-reference/visualizationpanel) constructor.
+If you want to inherit the locale from a visualized survey, assign a [`SurveyModel`](https://surveyjs.io/form-library/documentation/api-reference/survey-data-model) instance to the [`survey`](https://surveyjs.io/dashboard/documentation/api-reference/idashboardoptions#survey) option passed to the Dashboard.

-If the survey is [translated into more than one language](https://surveyjs.io/form-library/examples/survey-localization/), the toolbar displays a language selection drop-down menu.
+If the survey is [translated into more than one language](https://surveyjs.io/form-library/examples/survey-localization/), the dashboard toolbar displays a language selection drop-down menu.

 [View Demo](https://surveyjs.io/dashboard/examples/localize-survey-data-dashboard-ui/ (linkStyle))